teticio/local-lambda/README.md

 # Local Lambda

-The purpose of this repo is to reproduce as closely as possible the conditions of running inisde an AWS Lambda function container to faciliate testing and debugging.
+The purpose of this repo is to reproduce as closely as possible the conditions of running inside an AWS Lambda function container to facilitate testing and debugging.

 ## Install